fran0x/fran0x/README.md

 - trading-systems-lectures — lecture slides and supporting material

 ## MANTRA
-1. Make it work.
+Make it work.
 Then make it fast.
 Then make it beautiful.

-2. Learn the hard way.
-3. Complex problems.
+Complex problems.
 Simple solutions.

-4. Code tells the truth.
+Code tells the truth.
 Production is the judge.

+Learn the hard way.
 ```